framsouza/eck-saml-hot-warm-cold/README.md

 - *sp.entity_id:* is the SAML EntityID of our Service Provider.
 - *sp.logout:* is the SingleLogout endpoint where the Service Provider is listening for incoming SAML LogoutResponse and LogoutRequest messages

 Keep in mind the sp.* configurations must point to Kibana endpoint and the idp.* settings you must collect from your Identity Provider.
 Also the SAML metadata is stored in a ConfigMap and mounted as a Volume inside Elasticsearch.
-Your idp also may provide the metadata via HTTP, in this case, auth0 provide the metadata file via HTTP but the purpose is to show you can use mount (any kind of ConfigMap or Secret) as a volume inside Elasticsearch pods.
+The idp also may provide the metadata via HTTP, in this case, auth0 provide the metadata file via HTTP but the purpose is show to you how to mount configMap (or secret) as a volume into Elasticsearch pods.

 ### volumeClaimTemplates